Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 "DAST is not dead, legacy DASTs are.
 Modern DASTs are changing the industry." - Swan Beaujard, Security Engineer at Escape, at the Elephant in AppSec Conference

-DAST tools are crucial to a proactive security strategy in identifying application weakness from a front-end "outside-in" perspective.
-They are most often combined with static testing (SAST) as well as Software Composition Analysis (SCA) to ensure comprehensive security monitoring across all stages of the SDLC.
-Having a DAST means that vulnerabilities can be remediated before an application goes live to the public - and to cybercriminals, lowering the risk of a breach but also making vulnerabilities cheaper to mend.
-Equally, DASTs can also help developers uncover general problems with the end-user experience, and crucially facilitate regulatory compliance.
+Having a DAST means that vulnerabilities can be remediated before an application goes live in production - and to cybercriminals, lowering the risk of a breach and making vulnerabilities cheaper to mend.
+Equally, DAST solutions can also help developers uncover general problems with the end-user experience, and crucially facilitate regulatory compliance.

-Why legacy DAST tools don't work for DevSecOps
+Why Legacy DAST Tools Don't Work for DevSecOps

 They also frustrate developers with generic remediation advice and poor CI/CD compatibility, slowing down release cycles instead of securing them.
 Modern DAST solutions fix these gaps.
 With native CI/CD integration, advanced business logic testing, and developer-first workflows, they offer the speed and depth needed to secure modern applications at scale.

-Escape
+Escape DAST

 Escape Platform Screenshot